aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

 ![](./assets/NotebookOutput.png)

-Upload the [ipython notebook](./source/notebooks/NT-FraudAndRisk.ipynb)  to Neptune Notebook created.
+Upload the [NT-FraudAndRisk.ipynb](./source/notebooks/NT-FraudAndRisk.ipynb) Jupyter Notebook to Neptune Notebook instance created.
 Execute the cells to analyse the data.

 ![](./assets/NotebookExample.png)

 The execution above assumed tha fraudulent transaction was with account "123-5678-22".
-In the following steps we will show how Amazon Timestream can be used to identify the fraudulant accounts:
+In the following steps we will show how Amazon Timestream can be used to identify the fraudulent accounts:

 3. Verify data ingested in Timestream